-All personal electronic devices (i.e., cell phones, itouch, ipad, tablets, etc.) may not be allowed at the student's desk within classroom while classes are session.
+All non-essential electronic devices (i.e., cell phones, itouch, iwatch,etc.) may not be allowed at the student's desk within classroom while classes are session.
+All web surfing during class sessions are prohibited unless imitated by the instructor.
 All personal electronics are not allowed in clinical at any time.